 - Full review of all clinical and laboratory data. - Check maintenance therapy and understanding. - Reassess inhaler technique. - Ensure understanding of withdrawal of acute medications (steroids and/or antibiotics). - Assess need for continuing any oxygen therapy. - Provide management plan for comorbidities and follow-up. - Ensure follow-up arrangements: early follow-up < 4weeks, and late follow-up < 12weeks as indicated.
-All clinical or investigations of the control of the - All clinical or investigational abnormalities have been identified.
+All clinical or investigation late follow interview. - All clinical or investigational abnormalities have been identified.